bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Above, `Title` member has the default error replaced with message `Title is required` and additional code `MISSING_TITLE`.

-- Presence errors are special and you can't move them with [WithPath](#withpath), but there are workarounds:
+- Presence errors are special, and you can't move them with [WithPath](#withpath), but there are workarounds:
     - Check null with [Rule](#rule) command at the upper level and then save the output somewhere else using [WithPath](#withpath).

 ``` csharp